Navajo police ask for public's help in locating missing man

 The Navajo Police Department is asking for the public’s help in locating a missing person.

-Thirty-three-year-old Chavis Crosby was last seen in Window Rock with the intention of hitchhiking to Chinle.
-His family says the last phone contact they had with him was on March 30, 2023.
-Crosby is known to struggle with addiction and sometimes travels to the Chinle Hospital for care.
+Thirty-eight-year-old Bruno Wallace Nez was last seen on the morning of Sunday, May 7, 2023, in Salina Springs, Arizona.
+He has not reported to his job in Dilkon for at least two days.

-Authorities describe him as a Native American male, 5’6”, 120 lbs., with black hair and brown eyes.
-He was last seen carrying a black backpack and wearing a baseball cap and black leather jacket.
+Authorities describe Nez was a Native American male, 5’7”, 175 lbs., with black hair and brown eyes.
+He has a tattoo on his forearm of a character holding a sword.
+He also has a large scar on the top of his head.
+Nez drives a white 2013 Chevy Impala with license plate: AZ-S7A9YC.

-Anyone with information on Chavis Crosby’s whereabouts or wellbeing is urged to contact the Navajo Police Department Chinle District, (928) 674-2111/2112, or call 911.
+Anyone with information on Bruno Wallace Nez’s whereabouts of wellbeing is urged to contact the Navajo Police Department Chinle District, (928) 674-2111/2112, or call 911.